alicevillar/sfa_api/README.md

 <h3>C8: Protect Data Everywhere</h3>

 Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU’s General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.
-Here are some of the OWASPs recommendations:
+Here are some of the OWAS recommendations:

- * a) Parametrised queries: makes it possible for the database to recognize the code and distinguish it from input data;
+ * a) Parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
  * b) Least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;
- * c) Stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterised.
+ * c) Stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
 Simply put, it is a type of code that can be stored for later and used many times.
  * d) Escaping: use character-escaping functions for user-supplied input provided by each database management system (DBMS).
 This is done to make sure the DBMS never confuse it with the SQL statement provided by the developer.

 > :white_check_mark: In SFA-API, we protect data with the following measures:
-> a) Parametised queries: are widely applied to protect against SQL injection.
+> a) Parametrized queries: are widely applied to protect against SQL injection.
 > b) Least privilege on the database: :warning:TODO
-> c) Stored procedures: This is not done in SFA-API because the queries are small, so this measure is unnecessary.
+> c) Stored procedures: This is not done in SFA-API because the queries are small, so this measure is unecessary.
 > d) Escaping: we didn't need to do it in our API.

 <h3>C9: Implement Security Logging and Monitoring</h3>